Parthiv-Saikia/Gym-Website.github.io/README.md

 # Gym-Website.github.io
-This is my project of a online gym program providing online gym services.
+This is my project of a online gym website providing online gym services.